JoshRoll/Pedestrian-Fatal_Injury_Rate/README.md

 weight the rates by age cohort in order to make the composite rates by race comparable across the US.
 A composite BIPOC rate is constructed to improve confidence in the point estimates for these non-White racial categories since some disaggregate BIPOC groups have small numbers of either population, injuries, or both.

 ## Results
-Information featured in charts below are examples of information prodcued by this repository.
+Information featured in charts below are examples of information produced by this repository.
 Repository materials are capable of producing other information on rates for other modes (bicycle, motor vehicle).
 ### Fatal Pedestrian Injury Rates 2014-2018
 ![Ped_Rates_2014-2018](www/Ped_Rates_2014-2018.png)
 ### Fatal Pedestrian Injury Rates Over Time